Ohtani hits 15th HR in 6-run 4th, Angels defeat Rangers 11-5 - WHIZ News

 Ohtani is one behind Toronto’s Vladimir Guerrero Jr. for the major league lead in home runs.

+“It was hit hard enough that it didn’t have time to hook.
+It had a nice little baby draw to stay fair,” Angels manager Joe Maddon said.
+“Every swing he takes right now he looks like he can hit it over 100 miles per hour.
+He is focused and it is not surprising us from the bench.”

-Justin Upton and Jared Walsh also went deep for the Angels, who had their seventh game this season when they homered at least three times.
+Justin Upton gave the Angels their seventh game this season when they homered at least three times.
 Upton had his first career leadoff homer and Walsh added a two-run shot in the second inning that narrowly cleared the short wall in right.

 Walsh had two hits and three RBIs while Upton added two hits and two RBIs as the Angels matched their highest-scoring game of the season.

+“I think Upton set the tone hitting it hard into the bullpen on the first at-bat, and we continued to have quality at bats from there,” said Walsh, who is fourth in the AL with a .321 batting average and has gone deep three times in his last four games.

-Texas rookie Adolis García continued his hot May with a two-run drive in the sixth.
+Texas rookie Adolis García — who also has 15 home runs — continued his hot May with a two-run drive in the sixth.
 He’s hit 10 homers this month, including four in four games.

 Texas starter Hyeon-jong Yang (0-2) had allowed two or fewer runs in his first two major league starts, but struggled in his first matchup against a team that had previously seen him.